How to Smoke Brisket Burnt Ends

 Let’s Get to the Point

-Brisket burnt ends start with the point muscle, which is the fatty cut from the brisket.
-If you are unable to purchase this on its own, you will need to separate it from the whole packer.
+Brisket burnt ends start with the point muscle, which is the fatty cut from the beef brisket.
+If you are unable to purchase this on its own, you will need to separate it from the full packer brisket, also referred to as a whole packer.
 Use the flat muscle for another purpose, like homemade pastrami.

-Trim the excess fat and silverskin from both sides of the brisket point.
-There is a tough section of fat on the side that absolutely needs to be removed, you’ll know what it is by the feel of it.
+Use a sharp knife to trim the excess fat and silver skin from both sides of the brisket point.
+There is a section of hard fat on the side that absolutely needs to be removed, you’ll know what it is by the feel of it.

 Season the Meat

-Dust the outside of the brisket generously on all sides.
-This can be done a few hours in advance if needed, as long as the meat rested in the fridge uncovered.
+Dust the outside of the beef brisket generously on all sides with the dry rub.
+This can be done a few hours in advance if needed, as long as the meat rests in the fridge uncovered.

 To keep it as traditional as possible, you’ll want to use a well-rounded barbecue rub.
-Try out the Signature Sweet & Smoky Rub, which has notes of chiles and sugars, while adding great color to the finished product.
+Try out the Signature Sweet & Smoky Rub, which has notes of chiles, brown sugar, and aromatics, while adding great color to the finished product.

 Step 2: Wrapping the Brisket